Tim has a predominantly real property and landlord and tenant practice.

-He recently appeared in the Court of Appeal acting for the successful Respondents in the matter of Kingley Developments Ltd v Brudenell and others EWCA Civ 980, a case involving the relative weight to be given to lay and expert evidence in circumstances of alleged forgery and wider frauds.
+He also recently appeared in the Court of Appeal acting for the successful Respondents in the matter of Kingley Developments Ltd v Brudenell and others EWCA Civ 980, a case involving the relative weight to be given to lay and expert evidence in circumstances of alleged forgery and wider frauds.
 The appeal followed an eight day trial at which Tim was also successful.

-He drafts pleadings, opinions and skeleton arguments.
+Tim drafts pleadings, opinions and skeleton arguments.
 He advises in conference on legal and tactical matters.
 He undertakes advocacy for trials, appeals and applications.

 He finds practical solutions to problems, focusses upon strategy, and gives realistic and commercial advice.
 He is a persuasive advocate.